spacetelescope/jwst/docs/jwst/saturation/description.rst

 The ``saturation`` step flags saturated pixel values.
-It loops over all integrations within an exposure, examining each one group-by-group, comparing the pixel values in the SCI array with defined saturation thresholds for each pixel.
+It loops over all integrations within an exposure, examining each one group-by-group, comparing the pixel values in the SCI array against pixel-by-pixel thresholds stored in a saturation reference file.
 When it finds a pixel value in a given group that is above the threshold, it sets the "SATURATED" flag in the corresponding location of the "GROUPDQ" array in the science exposure.
 It also flags all subsequent groups for that pixel as saturated.
 For example, if there are 10 groups in an integration and group 7 is the first one to cross the saturation threshold for a given pixel, then groups 7 through 10 will all be flagged for that pixel.

+Pixels with thresholds set to NaN or flagged as "NO_SAT_CHECK" in the saturation reference file have their thresholds set to the 16-bit A-to-D converter limit of 65535 and hence will only be flagged as saturated if the pixel reaches that hard limit in at least one group.
+The "NO_SAT_CHECK" flag is propagated to the PIXELDQ array in the output science data to indicate which pixels fall into this category.

 NIRSpec data acquired using the "IRS2" readout pattern require special handling in this step, due to the extra reference pixel values that are interleaved